nripstein/Heart-Disease-Prediction/README.md

         <li>XGBoost Classifier</li>
         <li>Neural Network (of various architectures)</li>
     </ol>
-    <p>For the neural network models, an expansive exploration of architectural variations was conducted.
+    <p>For the neural network models, an expansive exploration of hyperparameter variations was conducted using cross-validation.
 These architectures ranged from those with a single hidden layer to those with three hidden layers, with the number of neurons per layer varying from 32 to 128.</p>
     <p>Each of these models was trained on 80% of the data, and tested on 20%.
 Accuracy, Precision, Recall, F1-Score and Specificity metrics were tracked.</p>
 </details>